 The Creative Commons (CC) licenses are designed to answer these copyright challenges and are used by MERLOT, Connexions, MIT OCW and many other OER repositories.
-Creative Commons is a non-profit organization with the goal of making sharing and using of resources easier from a legal perspective.
-The CC licenses simplify the OER sharing by assisting copyright holders to enable others to copy, distribute, remix and make other use of the copyright holders' materials.
+Creative Commons is a non-profit organization with the goal of making sharing and using of online resources easier, from a legal perspective.
+The CC licenses simplify the OER sharing by providing information on the reuse rights that the copyrights holders grant others.
 There are six major CC licenses.
 The most restrictive (BY-NC-ND) only allows downloading and sharing with credit to the copyright holder, allowing no changes.
 The most liberal license (BY) allows any use of the work, including commercial use, as long as credit is given to the copyright holder.
-The use of CC licenses in TERENA-OER will ensure that the LOs presented to the users will be truly open and not just free for individual use.
+The use of CC licenses in TERENA-OER will ensure that the LOs presented to the users will be truly open and not just free for personal use.